Message Replay

 Message Log

-Automatically trims oldest messages from log when log’s quota is reached.
+Automatically trims oldest messages from log when the replays log exceeds 90% of its configured quota for max-spool-usage

 Last Value Cache